Lauraine2112/Calgary-Weather-Data-Visualization-Project-/README.md

 How to Run Program
 --------------------------------------------------------------------------------
+Please follow these steps to ensure the program is run properly:

     1. Enter Processing and press play.